Engineering

 Machine learning and API connectivity inform how Nightfall’s native integrations work across SaaS applications like Slack, GitHub, Google, Atlassian, and more.
 I think this approach works exceptionally well to address the data stewardship issues of today, but I see a future where both security and compliance obligations encourage companies to be more proactive.
 Companies will not just want to remediate existing instances of sensitive data or manage employee behavior; they will also look for ways to prevent their customers from even submitting certain types of sensitive information in the first place.
 We’ve already seen apps like Airbnb automatically redact phone numbers and other contact information within its messenger.
 Functionality like this not only protects customers, but it reduces the overall exposure risk for companies as well.

-My co-founder and I understood this, and thus have been hard at work on what we’re calling the Nightfall Developer Platform.
+My co-founder and I understood this, and thus have been hard at work on what we’re calling Nightfall’s Firewall for AI.
 This platform unleashes our machine learning detectors and allows users to send data directly to our detection engine over API.
 You can use our APIs to identify sensitive data, be it strings in files, messages, or content in images.

 Data security APIs from one developer to another

-What is the Nightfall Developer platform?
+What is Nightfall’s Firewall for AI?
 The idea is simple: Nightfall will do the hard work of detecting, classifying, and remediating sensitive data, allowing developers to focus on building applications that are secure and don't leak data.
 This means that developers can bake in workflows within their applications or custom environments to have sensitive data identified and classified so that it can be removed or otherwise remediated.

 Our customers have already begun building amazing functionality into their applications using our APIs.
 Some customers are leveraging our platform to discover and remove PII in logs.
 Other customers have begun building in functionality that will flag and remove PII that is inappropriately entered into text fields within their app.

-When it comes to building with the developer platform, the sky’s the limit.
+When it comes to building with Nightfall’s Firewall for AI, the sky’s the limit.
 If you can imagine the functionality you want, then you can build it.
-If you want to learn more about the Developer Platform, we have a ton of materials prepared.
-Check out our documentation, a library of rich integration tutorials, guides, and SDKs.
+If you want to learn more about Nightfall's platform, we have a ton of materials prepared.
+Check out our documentation, along with our library of integration tutorials, guides, and SDKs.

 You can learn more on our Product Hunt listing and get started for free here.